 - they know someone who has struck it rich buying a property

-- read an article on someone who does something
+- read an article on someone who's made money investing

 But first – what is your why?